shelljs/shelljs/.github/SECURITY.md

 ## Reporting a Vulnerability

 Please report security vulnerabilities to ntfschr@gmail.com.
 I should respond within a few days.
+Although it's not strictly required, it helps me out if you can include any proof of concept exploit code, suggested fix, etc.

 Please **do not** disclose the nature of the suspected vulnerability publicly.
+I'd like a chance to patch the code before the issue is known to the public.

 Please **only** use this email for security issues.
 It's also OK to use the email if you're legitimately unsure if this is a security issue (better safe